 - Drainage of organic soils: it is assumed that all drainage of organic soils on Cropland occurred before 1971 as recent policy has favoured protection of organic soils.
 There have been no policy incentives to encourage new land drainage for agricultural use since 1990, and major drainage of large areas of Cropland on organic soils in areas such as the East Anglian fens is known to have occurred well before this.
 A small area has been rewetted to Wetland since 2000 (5.976 kha), all of which is in England. - Changes in biomass and soil carbon due to LUC: the land-use change data assimilation methodology draws on multiple data-sources and takes account of random uncertainty and false positive rates.
 The time series now show more inter-annual variation but more gradual temporal trends (see Figure A 3.6 in Annex 3.4.2.1). - Controlled biomass burning after conversion of Forest Land to Cropland: there is good time series consistency as there has been continuity in the activity data source. - Wildfires: a consistent dataset is used from 2010 onwards.
 Burnt areas are extrapolated back to 2001 based on remote sensing data, but between 1990 and 2001 there are no observed data on the extent of wildfires on Cropland, and the time series is filled by extrapolating the 2001 - 2011 average wildfire area. - Cropland management: The June Agricultural censuses are very long-standing datasets with good time series consistency.
 The British Survey of Fertiliser Practice has contained information on the proportion of Cropland receiving manure since 2008.
-For years prior to 2008, the 2008 2015 average value has been used.
-The British Survey of Fertiliser Practice has contained information on the proportion of Cropland receiving fertiliser Survey of Fertiliser Practice has contained information on the proportion of Cropland receiving fertiliser Survey of Fertiliser Survey of Fertiliser Survey fertiliser Survey for to 1992.
-For years prior to 1992, the 1992 2001 average value has been used.
+For years prior to 2008, the 2008 - 2015 average value has been used.
+The British Survey of Fertiliser Practice has contained information on the proportion of Cropland receiving fertiliser since 1992.
+For years prior to 1992, the 1992 - 2001 average value has been used.